Sujan30/Team-18-CS151-Term-Project-03-Code-Version-0.2-/ReadMe.md

 This is compiled and run on Zulu 25 since Zulu 23 has reached EOL.
 Although, it should still work on Zulu 23.

-All the data is stored locally in data/programming-languages.csv.
+All the data is stored locally in data.